Skip to content

 Consequences

-• Good, because domain and services layers stay framework-agnostic
+• Good, because pure-logic ports remain sync and framework-agnostic

 Confirmation

-• Architecture tests verify services have no I/O dependencies
+• Pure-logic Protocols use def — architecture tests verify no I/O dependencies

 More Information